-Editor's note: This is Part 2 of Unimaginable: The Alex Lowe Story.
+Editor's note: This is Part 2 of Unimaginable: The Story of Alex Lowe, Climber.
 If you haven't already, catch up with Part 1 first.

 Imagine the coldest, darkest place you’ve ever been.
 Now, imagine it colder.
 Darker.